 Office of International Programs

 Thank you for your interest in our study abroad programs!
-The goal of this page is to help you better understand the American University semester study abroad program and highlight distinguishing features and components that will interest you as a parent.
-More detailed and updated information are given to your son or daughter in information sessions, academic reviews, workshops, and pre-departure orientations.
+The goal of this page is to help you better understand the Paris semester study abroad program and highlight distinguishing features and components that will interest you as a parent.
+More detailed and updated information is given to your son or daughter in information sessions, academic interviews, workshops, and pre-departure orientations.
 Once you read this information, we strongly encourage you to discuss this with your son/daughter first.
 Please know all information is given to the students, and we ask students to share all of this with you.

 Sending students abroad is a partnership that includes students, parents, university personnel, and our overseas partners.
 We realize that you will have questions, and if our website or your son/daughter cannot answer those questions, we will be happy to discuss the study abroad process and program information with you.
 Please keep in mind that due to the FERPA federal regulation (Family Education Rights and Privacy Act), we will not be able to discuss specific information regarding your son/daughter; however, if your son/daughter is willing to sign a waiver form indicating the specific information to be shared with you, we will be more than happy to discuss specific matters regarding your son/daughter.

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter

 **Please keep in mind that study abroad information, dates, benefits, and fees are subject to change without notification.
 You are encouraged to contact the Office of International Programs directly for the most up-to-date information regarding any study abroad programs offered at Loyola.